nicolaei/master/docs/thesis/source/06_results.md

 With this in mind, we can see that table {@tbl:alttiming} shows results that are more similar to each other.

+### Interpreting and analyzing the results

 \todo{
-    Hmm, it's strange that these timings are so seemingly unrelated.
-Maybe do another run with the access points to verify this?
-These timings were measured independent of the main scan runs anyways.
+    This section needs to be rewritten.
+It was written before the above sections were written, so it doesn't fit in with the overall chapter right now.
 }

-### Interpreting and analyzing the results

 The five scanning algorithm result-sets for the access points shows how the scans picked up different access points.
 As you might notice, the strength of the signal